oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/landingpages/csharp-bff.md

 }
 ```

-Read quickstarts to see how to configure the BFF, the APIs.
-Also refer to the quickstarts for working demos:
+Read quickstarts to see how to configure the BFF, and the APIs.
+Also, refer to the quickstarts for working demos:

 - [How to implement a C# BFF with Auth0](/integration-manuals/quickstarts/auth0/quickstart)
 - [How to implement a C# BFF with Azure Active Directory](/integration-manuals/quickstarts/azuread/quickstart)